Diploma in Engineering Science (N93)

 You’re passionate about engineering applications, but also love the sciences.
 You’re strong in both maths and physics.
 You enjoy scientific research and discovering new ways to solve problems.
 How about honing all these interests through our top-notch Diploma in Engineering Science (ES), whose students have topped NP’s graduating cohorts and secured places in prestigious university programmes?

-The unique ES diploma prepares you well for a wide range of degrees and careers in fields such as artificial intelligence and machine learning; computer, electrical, electronic and mechanical engineering; data analytics; and even medical science.
+The unique ES diploma prepares you well for a wide range of degrees and careers in fields such as artificial intelligence and machine learning; computer, electrical, electronic and mechanical engineering; as well as data analytics.

 During the first two years, you will be equipped with a strong foundation in engineering and related domains such as mathematics, physics, computing and applied science.

-In your third year, you can choose between two exciting specialisations - AI for Autonomous Systems or Data Analytics & Security – to deepen your knowledge in emerging technologies.
+In your third year, you can choose between two exciting specialisations to deepen your knowledge in emerging technologies:

-One of the key highlights of ES is the opportunity to gain early exposure to and immersion in a university environment.
-As early as the first semester in Year 3, you will be attached for half a day per week at local universities working on applied projects (industrial/R&D) under the mentorship of university faculties.
+A key highlight of ES is early exposure to and immersion in a university environment.
+As early as the first semester in Year 3, you will spend half a day per week at local universities, working on applied industrial or R&D projects under the guidance of university faculty.

-Thereafter, these applied projects can be extended to final-year projects, where you can further work on impactful applied projects and be exposed to the latest developments in research and technology innovation in a university settings to boost your portfolio.
-You will get to choose from a wide variety of topics ranging from artificial intelligence, automotive vehicles, Internet of Things, robotics, green energy, to material science!
+These projects can be extended into your final-year project, where you will explore cutting-edge research and technology innovations to enhance your portfolio.
+Choose from a wide variety of topics, including artificial intelligence, autonomous vehicles, the Internet of Things, robotics, green energy, and material science.

 Overview of Your ES Journey